internetofwater/IoW-PIDsvc/README.md

 6. caddy reverse-proxy --from example.com --to localhost.IP.address:8095

 ## Optional: Security
-1. BasicAuth implemented on virtual host, with password hashes stored on server
+1. BasicAuth implemented on virtual host, with password hashes stored on server.
+When BasicAuth is enabled, the GUI import/restore feature does not work.
+Long term, this either needs to be fixed or in production all batch mappings need to be done through the API by an authorized user/ machine.

 # API Request Templates